Cycloalkene: Trans isomers

 As previously mentioned, cis-isomers of cycloalkenes exhibit more stability than trans-isomers; however, on an experimental and computational level, this property is only applicable to cycloalkenes with 10 carbons or less.
 As the number of carbons increase, the possibility of a trans-isomer occurring also increase.
 The geometrical considerations as analyzed by computational analysis are as follows.

 The most stable trans-isomers of 10 ring or greater cycloalkenes exhibit 4 irregularities from standard geometric norms.
 The first irregularity is twisted planes of substituents along the C=C. Using C=C as the stable axis, 2 substituents of 1 carbon can be visualized on the same plane, equally applied to the other carbon.
 These planes are not planar and instead one carbon substituent plane twists along the axis away or toward the other carbon’s plane.
 This twisting leads to pyramidalization forming a pyramidal alkene which is the second irregularity.
 A greater angle of twisting, usually results in lower carbon number rings and decreases as the carbon number increases.
 Pyramidalization is important in highered number rings, because it increases p-orbital overlap for stability, and reduces torsional strain.

 Bond length between the C=C and corresponding vinylic carbons also vary.
 In smaller cycloalkenes, it is expected for the bonds to be greater in length uniformly to account for increased strain, but for example, trans-cycloheptane has varying bond lengths.
 Also, the vinylic carbons on trans cyclohexanes exhibit longer bond lengths than their respective cis isomer for trans-cycloheptane through trans-cyclononene (7 carbon and 9 carbon cycloalkenes).

 Synthesis reactions

 Ring-closing metathesis

 Ring-closing metathesis switches out functional groups from one or multiple terminal alkenes to form a cycloalkene.
 This process can be used to form cycloalkenes of either E or Z configurations, depending on the stereochemistry of the second ring strain.

 Birch reduction

-Birch reduction is a possible method to reduce reduces aromatic compounds into cycloalkenes, specifically cyclohexadiene.
+Birch reduction is a possible method to reduce aromatic compounds into cycloalkenes, specifically cyclohexadiene.